axibase/atsd/configuration/tag-templates.md

 ![](./images/tag-templates-menu.png)

 To modify an existing tag template, click the link in the **Name** column.
-To create a new tag template, expand the split button and select **Create**.
+To create a new tag template, expand the split-button and select **Create**.

 A template can also be created from existing tags by clicking the **Create Tag Template** link on a metric or **Entity Editor** page.